tronprotocol/java-tron/README.md

 ./gradlew run
 ```

-* Use the executable JAE
+* Use the executable JAR

 ```bash
 cd build/libs